prometheus-protocol/.github/profile/README.md

 ---

-## **The Roadmap**
+## **Our Hackathon Journey: Four Phases, One Mission**

-Our journey is structured in ambitious phases, building from a solid foundation towards a vibrant, trusted, and self-sustaining ecosystem.
+Our journey was structured in four ambitious phases, building from a solid foundation towards a vibrant, trusted, and self-sustaining ecosystem.
+We are proud to announce that all four phases were completed during the World Computer Hacker League.

 ### **Phase 0: The Foundation - "Project Hephaestus" (✅ COMPLETE)**